idrblab/corain/README.md

 CORAIN coding and combined feature evaluation are divided into two parts.
 Step 1: Encode the uploaded RNA and RNA-interacting molecules (RNA, protein, small molecule compounds) to obtain one-dimensional or two-dimensional coding features; Step 2: If one-dimensional coding features are performed, and the sample type If it is greater than or equal to 2, then the combined feature evaluation process can be performed.

 # Requirements and installment
 This software is developed with Python 3.X, Python 3.X is required as runtime environment. we recommemd user to install [anaconda3](https://www.anaconda.com/) which is well-known as a scientific Python.
-R package called ‘LncFinder’ is also needed to install.

 ```shell